mapattacker/cheatsheets/kafka.md

 3. Extract Kafka Binaries
 4. Configure & Start Kafka Server

-  ``nohup ~/kafka/bin/kafka-server-start.sh ~/kafka/config/server.properties > ~/kafka/kafka.log 2>&1 &``
+  `nohup ~/kafka/bin/kafka-server-start.sh ~/kafka/config/server.properties > ~/kafka/kafka.log 2>&1 &`

 5. Test Kafka with a message from Broker to Consumer

   __Start a new topic called TutorialTopic__

   Enter some strings as messsages.
-  ``bin/kafka-console-producer.sh --broker-list localhost:9092 --topic TutorialTopic``
+  `~/kafka/bin/kafka-console-producer.sh --broker-list localhost:9092 --topic TutorialTopic`

-  Or ask it to read from a file ``kafka-console-produce.sh --broker-list localhost:9092 --topic TutorialTopic --new-producer < my_file.txt``
+  Or ask it to read from a file
+  kafka-console-produce.sh --broker-list localhost:9092 --topic TutorialTopic --new-producer < my_file.txt`

   __Start Consumer in a new terminal to recieve messages__

-  ``~/kafka/bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic TutorialTopic --from-beginning`` Messages should be received in this terminal
+  `~/kafka/bin/kafka-console-consumer.sh --zookeeper localhost:2181 --topic TutorialTopic --from-beginning` Messages should be received in this terminal

 6. Install KafkaT by Airbnb to manage Kafka